imgaoyue/squealy/README.md

 Won't Fix
 ---------
-1. Parameterize chart type and formatter -- PRESENTATION ONLY
+1. Parameterize chart type -- PRESENTATION ONLY
 1. Separate APIs and Charts.
 A chart inherits from an API, and adds on additional configuration

 Generating Public and Private Key Pair